aliyun/openapi-sdk-php/README.md

 ## Quick Examples
 Before you begin, you need to sign up for an Alibaba Cloud account and retrieve your [Credentials](https://usercenter.console.aliyun.com/#/manage/ak).
 Before request, please [Understanding the Clients][clients], after request, please [Understanding the Result][result].

-> Currently only some Alibaba Cloud products are supported, [Supported Products](/SUPPORTED-EN.md), For products that are not supported, you can use [Alibaba Cloud Client for PHP][request] to initiate custom requests, and you can use [API Explorer](https://api.aliyun.com) to generate Alibaba Cloud Client for PHP code online.
+> Currently, only some Alibaba Cloud products are supported, [Supported Products](/SUPPORTED-EN.md), For products that are not supported, you can use [Alibaba Cloud Client for PHP][request] to initiate custom requests, and you can use [API Explorer](https://api.aliyun.com) to generate Alibaba Cloud Client for PHP code online.

 ```php
 <?php